natsuapo/keplerjis/README.md

 ### Ideas and plans:
 - Currently, Kepler.gl icon layer is very limited in icon types.
 Especially, the train label is not available.
 I am investigating how to add more icons.
+- Reaggregation function for meshcode level: or to some extent agg visualization layer? (tbc, a little difficult to grapse the overall image)